Set up SATC with Sophos Server Protection

 - Go to Protect devices.

-Under Server protection, download the Windows Server installer and install it on your Windows remote desktop server.
-See Sophos Server Protection.
+Under Server protection, download the Windows server installer and install it on your Windows remote desktop server.
+For more information, see Sophos Server Protection.

-The installers you see on Sophos Central depend on the licenses you have.
+The installers you can see on Sophos Central depend on the licenses you have.

 Turn off tamper protection for server protection.
-See Sophos Endpoint: How to disable Tamper Protection.
+For more information, see Sophos Endpoint: How to disable Tamper Protection.